Roof Membrane: Advantages and Field of Application6 minutes

-Roof Membrane is a highly demanded material that is more suitable and economic than alternative metal, wooden, slate and other available roofing solutions.
+Roof Membrane is a high-demand material more suitable and economical than alternative metal, wood, slate, and other available roofing solutions.

-The percentage of membranes on the US market is growing every year, reaching 85% in the commercial roofing category.
-In addition, such membranes as PVC and TPO are chosen increasingly for installing on residential estate, garages and outbuildings roofs.
+The percentage of membranes in the US market grows yearly, reaching 85% in the commercial roofing category.
+In addition, you will often see such membranes as PVC and TPO on residential estates, garages, and outbuildings roofs.

 Benefits of Using a Roof Membrane and Its Practical Applications

-Membrane roofing category includes both time-tested solutions (like modified bitumen) and modern technologies (like EPDM and other single-ply PVC, TPO membranes).
+The membrane roofing category includes time-tested solutions (like modified bitumen) and modern technologies (like EPDM, PVC, and TPO membranes).

 The scope of the technology is flat and low-slope commercial and residential roofs with a minimum slope angle of 1/2”-1/4” per foot.
 Such slope guarantees positive drainage as well as prevents the appearance of massive ponds.

-Membrane materials are supposed to be the best choice for large commercial buildings, occupied roofs (restaurants, patios), residential buildings with terraces.
+Membrane materials are the best choice for large commercial buildings, occupied roofs (restaurants, patios), and residential buildings with terraces.

-To add, professionally designed and properly installed membrane roofing has some certain pros:
+To add, professionally designed and properly installed membrane roofing has some distinct pros:

-- membrane roof has a great level of anti-leaking protection;
+- membrane roof has an outstanding level of anti-leaking protection;

-- membranes are specially designed to use on roofing surfaces with a very small angle of inclination;
+- membranes exist for roofing surfaces with a minimal angle of inclination;

-- fully adhered membrane is highly resistant to strong winds and protected from roof uplift;
+- a fully adhered membrane is highly resistant to strong winds and protected from roof uplift;

 - membranes are resilient (not all of them);